Earthworm Jim 2: Gameplay

-Versions and releases
+Release

 The game, much like the first, was developed for the Sega Genesis and then ported over to the Super NES.
 They were released virtually simultaneously and were largely the same game, the only differences being that the Super NES version had alternate background art, and the ability to switch weapons.
 The Genesis version was released in Japan exclusively via the Sega Channel service.
 Rainbow Arts ported the game to MS-DOS along with the first game, in a package titled "Earthworm Jim 1 & 2: The Whole Can 'O Worms".
 This port featured an upgraded CD-DA music soundtrack, more voice clips and redrawn graphics, but lacked the "Lorenzen's Soil" level.
-Versions for the Sega Saturn and PlayStation (both developed by a separate studio, Screaming Pink, Inc.) were also released, which contained the upgraded audio and all of the levels from the original.
+Versions for the Sega Saturn and PlayStation (both developed by a separate studio, Screaming Pink, Inc.) were also released, which contained the upgraded audio and all the levels from the original.
 Both of these versions were identical, and contained background art and graphical differences separate from any other versions of the game.
-On a 1994 conference held on CompuServe with Shiny Entertainment prior to its release, David Perry stated that they were considering making a version of the game for the Atari Jaguar, which never came to fruition.
+In a 1994 conference held on CompuServe with Shiny Entertainment prior to its release, David Perry stated that they were considering making a version of the game for the Atari Jaguar, which never came to fruition.

 Many years later, it was ported to a newer generation of systems.
 A Game Boy Advance port, developed by Russian studio SuperEmpire Inc, based on the Super NES release, was released in 2002.
 It has been widely criticized for poor graphics, bad sound and music, and very glitchy gameplay.
-The Genesis version was later released for download on the Wii via the Virtual Console in 2009 as well.
+The Genesis version was later released for download on the Wii via the Virtual Console in 2009, as well.
 The MS-DOS version was re-released through DOSbox emulation on GOG.com and Steam.
-The Super NES version was re-released on the Nintendo Switch Online Service in March 2022.
+The Super NES version was re-released on the Nintendo Classics service in March 2022.